 They cost more to manufacture for being so small and more delicate and sensitive, a sensitivity that an audiophile would argue bears fruits in the overall sound fidelity.

 They are also more expensive to upkeep, too.
-Being more specialised and more delicate, they will no doubt need the help of a professional if anything should go awry, likely enough since they are inherently so much more fragile (and would be distorted dearly should you try to fix it yourself).
+Being more specialized and more delicate, they will no doubt need the help of a professional if anything should go awry, likely enough since they are inherently so much more fragile (and would be distorted dearly should you try to fix it yourself).

 The magnets in the moving magnet cartridge can be replaced or modified by almost anyone, while the coils in a moving coil cartridge are sensitive and need precise and professional attention.